RackunSec/dciso/README.md

 ```bash
 chmod +x /etc/rc.local
 ```
-This will log in as root, but the desktop wallpaper will be changed to the default.
-To fix this ...

 # Notes on Live-Build vs. Bullseye (WIP)
 This is a collection of notes that I made while trying to decipher what happened to `live-build` since Buster.
 It no longer acts the same way and seems no longer applicable to my project.
 First of all, I made this an executable script as `/usr/bin/lb-config.sh`: